kannibalox/pyrosimple/docs/usage-tor.md

 ## lstor

-lstor is used for display information about torrents.
+lstor is used for displaying information about torrents.
 Without any flags, it shows a human-friendly summary of the torrent:

 ```
 $ lstor ubuntu-22.04-desktop-amd64.iso.torrent